AdobeDocs/campaign-standard.en/help/designing/using/defining-the-email-structure.md

 1. To use the new fragment, open any email content and select it from the fragment list.

 ![](assets/email_designer_save-as-fragment_in-new-email.png)

+>[!NOTE]
+>The [mobile view](../../designing/using/about-email-content-design.md#switching-to-mobile-view) is not available in fragments.
+If you want to edit an email mobile view, do it before saving your content as a fragment.

 <!--You need to copy-paste the HTML corresponding to the section that you want to save into a new fragment.